9 Awareness-Raising Ideas for American Heart Month

 Little changes can have a big impact on one’s daily activity levels.
 In fact, activity as simple as walking briskly for 30 minutes a day can help lower your risk of heart disease.
 Encourage stretching, walking and yoga breaks at the office and at school to increase physical activity among students and employees.
 Motivate them to stay active all day by handing out customized pedometers that measure steps.
-Encourage your group to take the Move More Pledge and give out prizes such as stickers and balloons as incentives.
+Encourage your group to exercise by posting or emailing easy ways to move more.
+Create fitness challenges and give out prizes such as stickers and balloons for participation.

 Here at Bank Express, stand-up desks provide employees with an alternative to sitting, and regular stretch breaks are incorporated into the workday at hourly intervals.
 Employees are encouraged to track their minutes of exercise each month, and those who do are automatically entered into a gift card drawing.

 5) Connect Dental Health with Heart Health

 Strange as it sounds, keeping those pearly whites clean and polished might aid in the fight against heart disease.
 Recent research suggests that gum disease may raise your risk of heart disease.
 The American Dental Association recommends brushing your teeth at least twice a day with fluoride toothpaste as well as flossing once a day.
 In February, dentists and orthodontists can give out goodie bags to patients and staff, filled with fun dental giveaways.
 Consider incorporating American Heart Month into your yearly healthcare marketing plan and post any events or promotions you will be offering on your website.